gramener/gramex/gramex/apps/guide/email/README.md

         html='<strong>This is bold text</strong> and <em>this is in italics</em>.'
         body='This plain text is shown if the client cannot render HTML', attachments=['1.pdf', '2.txt'])

+The same parameters used in the `gramex.yaml` file may be used here.

 ## Automated email alerts